 Long Range Funding Targets: The resulting prototype CIL budget can be used as a template to compute long-range funding targets for the Michigan CIL Network to serve PWD.
-The computation applies the following logic: "If the prototype CIL requires a total of \$750,000 in Core Funding to serve a population of 250,000 people within an area of 4,000 square miles, how much does a CIL require to serve a population of (an identified number of people) within an area of (an identified number of square miles)?"
+The computation applies the following logic: "If the prototype CIL requires a total of \$1.8 million in Core Funding to serve a population of 250,000 people within an area of 4,000 square miles, how much does a CIL require to serve a population of (an identified number of people) within an area of (an identified number of square miles)?"
 After consideration of several different possibilities, it was decided that basing 40% of the funding on geographic area, and 60% on population, appeared to produce the most equitable results across the full statewide CIL Network.
-The resulting computation shows that the prototype CIL requires combined federal and state Core Funding of \$75.00 per square mile and \$1.80 per person.
-Using these figures to compute comparable Core Funding for the full Michigan IL/CIL Network results in a long-term statewide Core Funding target of \$\$25,590,097 analyzing current Core Funding levels.
-For example, analysis of the statewide combined federal and state Core Funding for FY 2020 shows that it is approximately 27% (\$6,830,268/\$25,590,097) of the long-term funding targets.
-Individual CIL comparisons range from about 14% to 52% of the long-term funding targets.
+The resulting computation shows that the prototype CIL requires combined federal and state Core Funding of \$175.00 per square mile and \$4.20 per person.
+Using these figures to compute comparable Core Funding for the full Michigan IL/CIL Network results in a long-term statewide Core Funding target of \$ 66,506,057.

+Analysis of Current Core Funding Levels: The long-term funding targets can be used in analyzing current Core Funding levels.
+For example, analysis of the statewide combined federal and state Core Funding for FY 2024 shows that it is approximately 24% of the long-term funding targets.
+Individual CIL comparisons range from about 17%-39% of the long-term funding targets.
 In accord with established priorities, as additional Core Funding becomes available, it will be allocated in ways that reduce funding disparities and increase the equity of Core Funding across the state, consistent with the long-term funding targets.